Flag of Solomon Islands: Similarities

 One of the various proposed alternatives to the present flag of Australia is an emblem labelled the 'Southern Horizon'.
 Having been voted as the favourite in an unofficial poll of more than 8,000 people, its blue, gold, and green colour scheme – together with its depiction of the Southern Cross – is noted for its conspicuous resemblance to that of the Solomon Islands flag.

 Variants

 The civil ensign (for merchant ships) and state ensign (for non-military government vessels) are red and blue flags, respectively, with the national flag in the canton.
 The naval ensign (for police vessels) is based on the British white ensign, a red cross on a white field, also with the national flag in the canton.

 Historical flags

+Provincial flags of Solomon Islands

+These are the flags of the nine provinces administered by elected provincial assemblies, the tenth is the capital Honiara, administered by the Honiara Town Council.